Important Information

 Sinja–Ghorosingha 4hrs

-From the campsite, cross the suspension bridge to Sinja village but turn right (not left to the village) and follow a dirt trail that climbs a little as it heads through the gorge behind Lamathada.
-From the gorge it is easy to see why Lamathada was such an obvious choice for a fort palace, any attacker from here would have no chance of success.
+From the campsite, cross the suspension bridge to Sinja village but turn right (not left to the village) and follow a dirt trail that climbs a little as it heads through the gorge behind Lamadhada.
+From the gorge it is easy to see why Lamadhada was such an obvious choice for a fort palace, any attacker from here would have no chance of success.
 Continue on the north bank of the Sinja Khola along a trail that continues to climb, do not take any smaller routes that descend to the riverside.
 After 1½ hours you should reach the outlying homes of Bhota at the entrance of the Ghatta Khola valley (2600m).
 Unless you want to detour to the main part of the village stay on the true right (west) bank of the river.
 A detour to the village, which is on the true left (east) bank of the river, will add 45-60 minutes to your day.
 At the trail junction to Bhota take the left hand, smaller track, and begin ascending the Ghatta Khola.
 The valley soon narrows and climbs steeply up an exposed trail that passes many grinding wheels.
 At the top of the ancient moraine wall (3050m, 2½hrs) you are greeted with a meandering stream flowing through a broad grassy valley, and perhaps one of the most inviting campsites you will ever come across, Ghorosingha.

 Overnight stay will be at Tented Camp.